Online Dog Trainer vs. In-Person Dog Trainer

 I decided that Sammie and I would be better suited for solo training so that she wouldn’t be so distracted by other dogs or new environments.

 I went back to The Online Dog Trainer and bought the course and immediately got to work!

-The course was fantastic, it covered everything!
-I mean everything… Here is a tiny list of things the course covers.
+The course was fantastic; it covered everything!
+I mean everything.
+Here is a small list of things the course covers.

-The course covers a vast variety of problems much more than your standard dog trainer ever could.
+The course covers a wide variety of problems much more than your standard dog trainer ever could.